Vinod663/RecycLanka/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use and modify it.
+This project is licensed under the **MIT License**. – feel free to use and modify it.

 ---